facebook/metro/docs/Configuration.md

 The set of [condition names](https://nodejs.org/docs/latest-v18.x/api/packages.html#conditional-exports) to assert globally when interpreting the [`"exports"` field](https://nodejs.org/docs/latest-v18.x/api/packages.html#exports) in package.json.

 Conditions may be any string value and are resolved in the order specified by each package.
 Node.js documents a number of [community conditions](https://nodejs.org/docs/latest-v18.x/api/packages.html#community-conditions-definitions) which are commonly used by package authors.

-The `default` condition is always matched.
+Metro always asserts `default`, plus `import` or `require` according to the syntax of each import - an `import` statement asserts `import`, a `require()` call asserts `require`.
+Neither needs to be listed here, and listing one would assert it for every import regardless of syntax.

-Defaults to `['require']`.
+Defaults to `[]`.

 :::note

-When using React Native, `unstable_conditionNames` defaults to `['require', 'react-native']`.
+When using React Native, `unstable_conditionNames` defaults to `['react-native']`.

 :::